 STEP 1: HOW DOES THE BUSINESS WORK?

 Lastly, whether a player is deceased or alive unfortunately is a big component to values as well.
-If someone is deceased you can't get anymore.
+If someone is deceased you can't get any more.
 If they are deceased they are automatically worth more money, right?
 WRONG!!!
-The celebrity or athlete could have signed 3 million items in their life time (not-exaggerated) and therefore there is most likely a surplus and values will stay low until the foreseeable long term future.
-It all comes back to principles of supply and demand, if a person died and didn't sign much then most likely you are making a wise buy if you can get the price low enough, if they signed a lot and not much unique items out there, avoid and look for the next item.
+The celebrity or athlete could have signed 3 million items in their lifetime (not-exaggerated) and therefore there is most likely a surplus and values will stay low until the foreseeable long-term future.
+It all comes back to principles of supply and demand if a person died and didn't sign much then most likely you are making a wise buy if you can get the price low enough, if they signed a lot and not many unique items out there, avoid and look for the next item.

 STEP 2: WHAT ARE THE RIGHT ITEMS TO BUY?

-Some items we like to take interest to that are more personal and very few existing are signed contracts, game used collectables (with proper paperwork from authentication companies mentioned above), personal hand signed letters, multi signed items that relate with each other (Michael Jordan / Scottie Pippen Signed Basketball, The Beatles Signed Letter, Wizard of Oz Cast Signed Lobby Card).
-These are some great examples of items that would see more profitability long term in the collectables market.
+Some items we like to take interest to that are more personal and very few existing are signed contracts, game used collectibles (with proper paperwork from authentication companies mentioned above), personal hand signed letters, multi-signed items that relate with each other (Michael Jordan / Scottie Pippen Signed Basketball, The Beatles Signed Letter, Wizard of Oz Cast Signed Lobby Card).
+These are some great examples of items that would see more profitability long term in the collectibles market.
 Some examples of over flooded items and limited value include: Magic Johnson Signed Lakers Jersey, Paul Hornung Signed Items, Pete Rose Signed Baseball and B/C-List Athletes or Celebrities that sign autographs to make a living.

 STEP 3: "THE ROOKIE" FACTOR